JetBrains/jetCheck/README.md

 jetCheck is a property-based testing library for Java 8+, inspired by [QuickCheck](https://en.wikipedia.org/wiki/QuickCheck) and [Hypothesis](https://hypothesis.works/).
 Its distinguishing features are:
 * Automatic example minimization: you don't need to manually write shrinkers for your custom data types
-* Re-running of minimized test example: once you've got a failing test, you can re-run (and debug) it without all the intermediate minimization steps
+* Re-running of minimized test example: once you've got a failing test, you can re-run (and debug) it without all the intermediate shrinking steps
 * Stateful system testing (single-threaded): you can generate a sequence of commands, and each command generation may depend on the state that previous commands have brought the system into.

 The library is by no means supposed to be feature-complete, and might lack even very basic data generators, if no clients have needed them yet.
 Improvement suggestions are welcome.